-In 2022, Vermilion drilled two (2.0 net) light and medium crude oil wells, and does not presently expect to drill any additional Australian wells over the next two years.
+In 2023, Vermilion did not drill any wells, and the Company does not expect to drill additional Australian wells in 2024.
 The Company intends to manage its Australian production and related capital investment programs to achieve corporate targets while meeting long-term supply requirements of our customers.